Azure Cloud

 Azure.Storage.Queues

-I will go through the process of submitting messages to an Azure storage queue.
+I will go through the process of building the application to submitting messages to an Azure storage queue.

 We can submit messages through different sources including a web application or web API method.
 I will show how this is done using an existing API method.